gvwilson/sensibleadventures/bookster/bookster.md

 "Mm," Thomas nodded.
 "But if you walk up the road a little further, you might still find some the Hett planted when they lived here."

-"That was five hundred years ago!
+"That was four hundred years ago!
 It's our home now!"
 The bosun pushed himself back in his chair and glared at Laeuc, who had been making shushing noises with his hands while shooting worried glances at the front door.

-"And if they throw you off tomorrow, will it still be your mountain in a hundred years?"
+"And if they throw you off tomorrow, will it still be your mountain in four hundred years?"
 Thomas asked.
-"Or two hundred?"

-"Damned right it will!"
+"Damn right it will!"

 "Enough," Vurt said sharply.
 "I want to know how they got the mountain to change course.
 And what they're going to do now."